ftravers/rum-sample/doc/codenames.md

 When the guesser correctly guesses my word, "boat", then I only have 5 words left.
 The objective of the game is to be the first player to have all their words guessed.

+The turn order alternates between the Guesser and one of the two Selectors, e.g. Guesser, Selector 1, Guesser, Selector 2.

 # Strategy